 Your Company has always laid emphasis on progress with social commitment.
 We believe strongly in our core values of empowerment and betterment of not only the employees but also our communities.
 Following this principle the Company had laid the foundation of a comprehensive approach towards promoting and facilitating various aspects of our surrounding communities.

 The Board has approved a policy for Corporate Social Responsibility and same has been uploaded on the website i.e. www.cera-india.com.
 As required under Section 135 of the Companies Act, 2013 and to demonstrate the responsibilities towards Social upliftment in structured way, the Company has formed a Policy to conduct the task under CSR, during the year.
 The Annual Report on Corporate Social Responsibility (CSR) Activities alongwith Annexure as per Rule 8 of Companies (Corporate Social Responsibility Policy) Rules, 2014 is annexed as a separate Annexure–IV and separate activity wise CSR Report has been annexed as per Annexure -II.

 Directors Responsibility Statement

-In compliance of Section 134(5) of the Companies Act, 2013, the Directors of your Company confirm: ? that in the preparation of annual accounts, the applicable accounting standards have been followed and there are no material departures; Rs.that such accounting policies have been selected and applied consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on 31st March, 2019 and of the Profit of the Company for the year ended on that date; ? that proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; ? that the annual accounts have been prepared on a going concern basis; ? that internal financial controls have been laid down to be followed by the company and that such internal financial controls are adequate and were operating effectively; ? that proper systems have been devised to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+In compliance of Section 134(5) of the Companies Act, 2013, the Directors of your Company confirm: ? that in the preparation of annual accounts, the applicable accounting standards have been followed and there are no material departures; ? that such accounting policies have been selected and applied consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on 31st March, 2022 and of the Profit of the Company for the year ended on that date; ? that proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; ? that the annual accounts have been prepared on a going concern basis; ? that internal financial controls have been laid down to be followed by the company and that such internal financial controls are adequate and were operating effectively; ? that proper systems have been devised to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 Managerial Remuneration and Employees

-Details required pursuant to Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are enclosed as a separate Annexure- VI.
+Details required pursuant to Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are enclosed as a separate Annexure-V.

-Details of employees required pursuant to Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed as a separate Annexure, however it is not being sent along with this annual report to the members of the company in line with the provisions of Section 136 of the Companies Act, 2013 and rules made there under.
+Details of employees required pursuant to Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed as a separate Annexure, however it is not being sent along with this annual report to the members of the Company in line with the provisions of Section 136 of the Companies Act, 2013 and rules made there under.
 Members who are interested in obtaining these particulars may write to the Company Secretary at the Registered Office of the Company.
 The aforesaid Annexure is also available for inspection by members at the Registered Office of the Company, 21 days before and up to the date of the ensuing Annual General Meeting during the business hours on working days.

 Company has not offered its shares to its employees under ESOS during the year under review.